-Helen’s passion lies in psychological diagnostic assessment, in order to assist clients to accurately identify areas of strength and difficulty, and make recommendations for support and intervention to help them improve their academic, social, occupational and psychological wellbeing.
+Helen’s passion lies in psychological diagnostic assessment.
+She assists clients to accurately identify areas of strength and difficulty, and makes recommendations for support and intervention; in order to help them improve their academic, social, occupational and psychological wellbeing.

 BPsy Sc (Hons) P.Grad Dip Prof Psych MAPS